 These services can understand your daughter’s special physical, emotional, financial and educational needs.
 They usually have teams of people to care for young pregnant women – doctors, midwives, social workers, dietitians, counsellors and mental health workers.

 Step 3: look into birth classes

 Birth classes are good for all parents-to-be.

 Most hospitals have birth classes, and some hospitals have them especially for younger parents.
-If your teenager isn’t comfortable at birth classes, ask about other sessions or options.
-Sometimes school nurses are also midwives and can spend one-to-one time with teenagers at school.
+If your child isn’t comfortable at birth classes, ask about other sessions or options.
+Sometimes school nurses are also midwives and can spend one-on-one time with teenagers at school.

 Support and privacy: finding a balance

 Your daughter might sometimes want to talk to health professionals by herself, with her partner or someone else she trusts.